GeopJr/DNOME/README.md

 3. [Compile it yourself](#Compiling).

 > Some client mods require certain changes.
 The theme is in its simpliest form.

 > However, if you feel something needs extra instructions, open an issue and I'll list it below.

 > Keep in mind that many plugins and elements from them might not be styled.

 ### For BetterDiscord

 BetterDiscord requires a non-css META tag and a specific suffix on the filename.
-There are 2 option for installing the theme:
+There are 2 options for installing the theme:

-1. Download [DNOME.theme.css](https://github.com/GeopJr/DNOME/blob/main/DNOME.theme.css) and place it in your `themes/` folder.
+1. Download [DNOME.theme.css](https://github.com/GeopJr/DNOME/blob/main/extra/DNOME.theme.css) and place it in your `themes/` folder.
 2. Copy paste the contents of the desired file in the `Custom CSS` section in settings.

 #